threadedblue/BadDayBlues/lyric.md

 First thing in the morning
-I don't feel right.
+I don't feel right
-I am down.
 First thing in the morning
-The morning light in bright.
-First thing in the morning
+Up from the night
-I am just up from the night.
+I am getting the news
-Woke up so sad?
-The whole thing is bad.
-Let me give you the news.
+I keep getting the news

-I got the bad day blues.
+I got the bad day blues

+I let the blues run all over me
+I could not put up a fight
+I let the blues run all around me
+I never said it was not right
+I let the blues run right through me
+They hissed be did not bite

 G-d is in His heaven and nothing escapes Him.
 Feel the blues let them permeate you